Sierra de Bernia

 The intention was to spot attacks by pirates and Moors in time and to send military troops where necessary.

-King Felipe III recognised this and decided to abandon Fort Bernia.
-The once powerful fort is now overgrown and is mainly occupied by grazing mountain goats.
+King Felipe III recognized this and decided to abandon Fort Bernia.
+The once-powerful fort is now overgrown and is mainly occupied by grazing mountain goats.

 Today you can still visit the ruins.

 This tunnel goes straight through the mountains, the Forat is dark but you always see light on the other side.
-You will have to endure about 15 metres on all fours, but at both ends you can enjoy a phenomenal view.
-The south side (Altea) has a panoramic view over the skyline of Benidorm.
+You will have to endure about 15 meters on all fours, but at both ends, you can enjoy a phenomenal view.
+The south side (Altea) has a panoramic view of the skyline of Benidorm.
 On the north side (Jalón), you look out over thickly covered hills and valleys.
 You can even spot the Montgó from here.